BTC (The Bahamas): From 1892 to the late 1990s

-From BATELCO to BTC
+From Batelco to BTC (2002–2011)

-The new millennium also marked a change from the name Batelco.
-On September 4, 2002, the company transitioned to the initialism BTC.
+The government, under Prime Minister Hubert Ingraham, announced plans to privatise Batelco by the end of 1999, during the dot-com boom, but backed down.

+On September 4, 2002, Batelco's operations were transferred to a new body named BTC, which received an interim licence in accordance with the Telecommunications Act of 1999.
+The government also wanted to find a strategic investor for BTC.

-In the mid-2000s, the GSM (Global System for Mobile) telephone system was introduced and replaced TDMA (Time Division Multiple Access).
+In the mid-2000s, the GSM (Global System for Mobile Communications) telephone system was introduced and replaced TDMA (Time Division Multiple Access).

-During this time, the submarine BDSNI cable was introduced, connecting 14 islands of The Bahamas.
+During this time, the submarine BDSNi cable was introduced, connecting 14 islands of the Bahamas.
+The network was constructed by Tyco Telecommunications, a subsidiary of Tyco International.

-In 2006, the BHi or Bahamas Haiti International marked the first time BTC partnered with another nation.
-Using the BDSNI cable, BTC links Port-au-Prince, Haiti with Matthew Town, Inagua peas the neighbouring nation with Vibe, I-Connect, GSM, WiFi and other products and services.
+In 2006, the Bahamas Haiti International (BHi) marked the first time BTC partnered with another nation.
+Using the BDSNi cable, BTC links Port-au-Prince, Haiti with Matthew Town, Inagua, connecting the neighbouring nation with Vibe, I-Connect, GSM, Wi-Fi and other products and services.

-In 2007 BTC partnered with Cisco Networks to build a new Multiprotocol Label Switching (MPLS) backbone.
-This new network allowed BTC to provide new internet-protocol (IP) services to their customers.
+In 2007 BTC partnered with Cisco Systems to build a new Multiprotocol Label Switching (MPLS) backbone.
+This new network allowed BTC to provide new Internet Protocol (IP) services to their customers.

 In late 2007, in conjunction with the Ministry of Health, BTC tested a pilot program that allowed medical experts in New Providence to read the vital signs of a patient located at a Ministry of Health clinic in Coopers Town, Abaco.

 During 2007 the Six Sigma program was created to reduce the response time to both fault resolution and the installation of services.
 The Universal Customer Service Representative (CSR), was designed to allow a CSR to work across different technologies, products and services, serving as a “one-stop shop” for BTC customers.

-In 2008, a new online directory, bahamasypages. com was also introduced.
+In 2008, a new online directory, bahamasypages.com was also introduced.

-Privatization
+Privatisation (2011 to present)

-On April 6, 2011, the Government of The Bahamas and Cable & Wireless Communications signed a document, privatizing The Bahamas Telecommunications Company - BTC and transferred 51% of the public corporation to the London-based company for a purchase price of $210 million.
-New payment methods including online minute-loading were introduced.
-The elimination of long distance charges between islands for calls originating from cell phones was introduced and a half million dollar expansion transformed what had been an administrative complex into the largest CWC store in the Caribbean.
-BTC also began a multimillion-dollar network overhaul to shift its data traffic from 2.5G speed to 4G, enabling the introduction of a host of high-speed phones and devices on the market.
-In 2014, after a change in government, a 2% share of the company - and controlling interest in BTC - was transferred from CWC back to Government.
+On April 6, 2011, the Government of The Bahamas and the London-based Cable & Wireless Communications (CWC) signed an agreement privatising The Bahamas Telecommunications Company, and transferred 51% of the public corporation to CWC for a purchase price of $210 million.
+New payment methods, including online minute-loading, were introduced.
+The elimination of long distance charges between islands for calls originating from cell phones was introduced, and a half-million dollar expansion transformed what had been an administrative complex into the largest CWC store in the Caribbean.
+BTC also began a multimillion-dollar network overhaul to shift its data traffic from 2.5G speed to 4G.
+In 2014, after a change in government, a 2% share of the company – and controlling interest in BTC – was transferred from CWC back to the government.

+As of 2012, BTC operated around 137,000 fixed telephone lines, 254,000 mobile telephone lines.